What do we mean by support?

 What types of support do we offer?

-We offer various types of support - it can be practical, emotional or it can facilitate personal development and community inclusion.
+We offer various types of support for people negatively affected by trauma and disadvantage.
+It can be practical, emotional or it can facilitate personal development and community inclusion.

 The types of support we can offer include:

 - help to learn tools to overcome previous traumas that have negatively affected your life

 - help with maintaining good physical and mental health

 - emotional support with issues such as low self-esteem or confidence